oracle-devrel/technology-engineering/cloud-infrastructure/ai-infra-gpu/AI Infrastructure/rag-langchain-vllm-mistral/README.md

     python invoke_api.py
     ```

+Having these scripts been benchmarked and achieved an average of 40-60 tokens/second *without FlashAttention enabled* (which means there's room for more performance) when retrieving from the RAG system and Mistral generations (with the compute shape mentioned previously).

 The script will return the answer to the questions asked in the query.

 ## 4. Alternative deployment